 Natural gas plant liquids show an increase in production due to OPEC projects from Saudi Arabia, Algeria, Iran and Qatar.
-Saudi Aramco's most recent project schedule, released in June 2007, shows two significant NGPL projects to be completed within a year: Hawiyah at 318,000 barrels/day and Khursaniyah at 290,000 barrels/day.
+Saudi Aramco's most recent project schedule, released in June 2007, shows two significant NGPL projects to be completed by the middle of 2008: Hawiyah at 318,000 barrels/day and Khursaniyah at 290,000 barrels/day.